wiesenthal/hi-mil.es/content/blog/intelligence-is-good.md

 How to reconcile with the default view?

-Too-commonly AI Safety research has over-emphasized on gradient-descent as a maximization of effectiveness, while forgetting that model accuracy (which we use to benchmark these systems) is the basis of their effectiveness.
+Too-commonly AI Safety research has over-emphasized on gradient-descent as a maximization of effectiveness, framing intelligence as the capability to achieve goals.
+This view neglects that model accuracy (which we use to benchmark these systems) is the basis of their effectiveness.

 I am not saying that the future is all peaches and cream.